epegzz/CoderLayout/README.md

 # CoderLayout

-A keyboard layout specially designed for ~~coders~~ myself.
+#### A keyboard layout specially designed for ~~coders~~ myself.

+I started setting up a website that will explain the details: http://www.coderlayout.com

-I'll add some more details here when I find the time 😅
+For now it does not explain much I suppose, but I'll add some more info when I find the time 😅

 ## Installation